Behind the scenes, a small team, Board and lots of volunteers make our work possible.

 Wavemakers

-We are building a network of young volunteers, staff and activists under 30 to make sure that young people are at the heart of all of our work.
+We are building a network of young volunteers under 30 to make sure even more young people are at the heart of all of our work.

 Extra Support

-We’re currently working with consultants Heather Belmonte (Virtual Assistant), Ellie Hutchison (M&E) and others including press, marketing and design experts to deliver our work.
+We’re currently working with consultants Heather Belmonte VA and Agnes Namala from Toks Rocks (Virtual Assistants) and others including press, marketing and design experts to deliver our work.

 Are you a talented person looking for an exciting new project?
 Get in touch with us on info@tinychanges.com to register your interest as a volunteer, consultant or agency.